Public Health Updates + Reopening Guidelines

 City of Atlanta 5-Phase Plan for Reopening

 The Advisory Council on Reopening Atlanta recommended that Mayor Bottoms supplement the State’s reopening criteria with additional, voluntary guidelines.
 These guidelines are organized into phases that reflect Federal guidelines and reinforce the principles and goals outlined in the Advisory Council’s report.
 View the guidelines here.
-As of Wednesday, May 27 the City began to consider current conditions to be Phase 2 (Easing).
-On July 2, Mayor Bottoms told Atlanta City Council the city would stay in Phase 2 for the foreseeable future.
+As of Friday, July 10, the City of Atlanta moved back into Phase 1, "Stay At Home," due to an increase in COVID-19 cases.

 Atlanta Mayor Issues Executive Order Requiring Use of Face Coverings